BuoyantIO/service-mesh-academy/deploying-bel-with-hazl/README.md

 This repository includes the **Colorwheel** application, which generates traffic across multiple availability zones in our Kubernetes cluster, allowing us to observe the effect that **High Availability Zonal Load Balancing (HAZL)** has on traffic.

-## Deploy a Kubernetes Cluster With Deploying Buoyant Enterprise for Linkerd
+## Demo 1: Deploy a Kubernetes Cluster With Buoyant Enterprise for Linkerd, With HAZL Disabled

 ### Task 1: Clone the `deploying-bel-with-hazl` Repository